 While we were in Paris, Susan and I took a Bread class where we learned how to make a Nutella Snowflake Bread.
 Susan and I thought that it would be fun to do a variation using a cinnamon and sugar filling instead of Nutella, and toping it with a whole lot of cream cheese icing instead of pearl sugar.
 The result was amazing!

-The ingredients included water, egg, salt, butter, sour cream, sugar, all-purpose flour and yeast.
+The ingredients for the Cinnamon Snowflake Bread included water, egg, salt, butter, sour cream, sugar, all-purpose flour and yeast.

 We used the following ingredients for the cinnamon/sugar filling: Granulated sugar, ground cinnamon and unsalted butter.